Islamic banking and finance: Qard

-Because demand deposits pay little if any return and Qard al-hasana (mentioned above) loans are forbidden to pay any "stipulated benefit", the Qard mode is a popular Islamic finance structure for demand deposits.
-In this design, customer deposits constitute "loans" and the Islamic bank a "borrower" who guarantees full return of the "lenders" deposits.
+Because demand deposits pay little if any return and qard al-hasana (mentioned above) loans are forbidden to pay any "stipulated benefit", the qard is a popular Islamic finance structure for demand deposits.
+In this mode, customer deposits constitute "loans" and the Islamic bank a "borrower" who guarantees full return of the "lenders" deposits.

 However, critics (M.O.
 Farooq, Mohammad Hashim Kamali) see conflicts between qard's role in demand deposits and the dictates of traditional Islamic jurisprudence.
-Qard al-hasana loans are intended to be acts of charity to the needy who are allowed lenient repayment.
+Qard al-hasana loans are intended to be acts of charity to the needy, allowed lenient repayment as such.

-Islamic banks, on the other hand, are multi-million or billion dollar profit-making institutions, and their depositor/lenders typically expect to be able to withdraw their deposits on demand rather than be asked to be lenient with the bank.
+Islamic banks, on the other hand, are multi-million or billion dollar profit-making institutions, and their depositors/lenders typically expect to be able to withdraw their deposits on demand rather than be asked to be lenient with the bank.

-A further issue is that at least some conventional banks do pay a modest interest on their demand/savings deposits, and Islamic banks often feel a need to compete with them, finding an (at least putative) shariah compliant technique to do so.
-The means that has been used is Hibah (literally "gift"), in the form of prizes, exemptions, etc., which officially differ from the conventional banks' interest/riba in not being legally stipulated or time bound.
+A further issue is that at least some conventional banks do pay a modest interest on their demand/savings deposits, and Islamic banks often feel a need to compete with them, finding an (at least putative) Shariah-compliant technique to do so.
+The means that has been used is hibah (literally "gift"), in the form of prizes, exemptions, etc., which officially differ from the conventional banks' interest/riba in not being legally stipulated or time bound.

-Its use has nonetheless has been attacked by at least one scholar as "entry of riba through the back door".
+Its use has nonetheless has been attacked by at least one scholar as the "entry of riba through the back door".